Skip to content

 6. Choose an action from the list.

-7. Enter the phrase you want to use to run this action, then click continue.
+7. Enter the phrase you want to use to run this action, then click Continue.

 8. Say the phrase three times to teach your device to recognise it.